Supersedes 232 FW 2, FWM 169, 01/23/95

 C. Background Investigation.
 Collateral duty officers should have the background investigation initiated far enough in advance to have it completed before attending training.

 D. Permanent Employees.
 All permanent employees selected for the position of refuge officer must complete the Basic Law Enforcement Course for Land Management Agencies and the Refuge Officer Basic School, both conducted at the Federal Law Enforcement Training Center (FLETC) or similar training facilities currently approved by the Chief, Division of Law Enforcement.
-After completion of required basic law enforcement training, a refuge officer will have an orientation period of 1 year, during which he/she will be closely supervised.
+After completion of required basic law enforcement training, a refuge officer will have an orientation period of 1 year, during which he/she/they will be closely supervised.
 Whenever possible during this period, the employee will work in company with an experienced special agent or refuge officer.
 Subsequent to this initial training, all refuge officers must receive a minimum of 40 hours of In-Service law enforcement training each year, which will include up to 8 hours of firearms training.
 Field supervisors of refuge officers who do not themselves carry a commission shall attend, every 3 years, a 20-hour course conducted by the Branch of Training and Inspection, Division of Law Enforcement, developed specifically for non-commissioned field supervisors.

 (1) Refuge officers who have successfully completed the Basic Law Enforcement Course for Land Management Agencies but have not attended the Refuge Officer Basic School may perform limited law enforcement duties within their one year orientation period provided they receive the 8 hour FWS orientation course required of seasonal law enforcement employees (Section 2.6 E (3)).
 Enforcement authority prior to completion of the Refuge Officer Basic School will be restricted to that of seasonal law enforcement employees.